 Danae Manika is a Professor of Marketing at Newcastle University Business School.
-Before moving to Newcastle, she held academic positions at Queen Mary University of London and Durham University in the United Kingdom, and at The University of Texas at Austin in the United States.
-Prof. Manika has also worked as an Account Planning Intern in advertising agencies such as Latinworks in Austin, TX, and DDB in New York.
-Currently, she is also a Visiting Professor of Marketing at Queen Mary University of London and in the past she also held a visiting research scholar position at the Centre for Risk Management of McCombs School of Business at The University of Texas at Austin in the United States.
-She obtained a Ph.D and a M.A. in Advertising from The University of Texas at Austin in the United States and a B.A.
-Honours in Marketing from University of Stirling in the United Kingdom.
+Before moving to Newcastle, she held academic positions at Queen Mary University of London and Durham University in the United Kingdom, and at University of Texas at Austin in the United States.
+She also held a visiting research scholar position at the Centre for Risk Management of McCombs Business School at the University of Texas at Austin in 2016; and in the past she worked as an Account Planning Intern in advertising agencies such as Latinworks in Austin, TX, and DDB in New York.

-Using an interdisciplinary approach, blending the lines between marketing, psychology, and advertising, Prof. Manika’s research aims to answer a fundamental marketing research question: How to diminish the knowledge-behaviour gap?
+Using a multi-disciplinary approach, blending the lines between marketing, psychology, and advertising, Prof. Manika’s research aims to answer a fundamental marketing research question: How to diminish the knowledge-behaviour gap?
 Particularly, her research focuses on behaviour change and takes an information processing approach, which identifies, classifies and examines cognitive and affective factors that influence individuals’/consumers’/employees’ decisions and choices after exposure to campaigns/messages/interventions; and translate knowledge acquisition to behaviour change/formation.
 She often uses health and environmental social issues as the venue for understanding the knowledge-behaviour gap.
 This research on health and environmental behaviour change has direct implications for social marketing and behavioural interventions that motivate health and environmental action, respectively.
 The campaigns/messages/interventions often examined also involve digital components.
-In addition, her research often examines services marketing contexts relevant to consumer behaviour.
+In addition, her research examines other multiple service contexts relevant to consumer behaviour.

-Prof. Manika’s has a track record of high quality publications within and outside of marketing.
+Prof. Manika has a track record of high quality publications within and outside of marketing.
 Her research has been published in journals, such as Psychology & Marketing, Journal of Business Ethics, Journal of Marketing Management, Computers in Human Behavior, Technological Forecasting and Social Change, Information Technology & People, Journal of Health Communication, International Journal of Advertising, Journal of Marketing Communications, and Tourism Management, amongst others.
-Her research involves international collaborations in both the United States and the United Kingdom and makes use of multiple quantitative methods, including survey research and experimental designs.
+Her research involves international collaborations in both the USA and the UK and makes use of multiple quantitative methods, including survey research, experimental designs, and structural equation modeling.
+Her research involves international collaborations in both the USA and the UK and makes use of multiple quantitative methods, including survey research, experimental designs, and structural equation modeling.

 Prof. Manika is an Associate Editor for the Journal of Marketing Management, serving on the Editorial Advisory Board of Technological Forecasting and Social Change, & as a special issue guest editor for Journal of Business Research.
 She has been awarded by the American Marketing Association for her research on the influence of prior knowledge structures on website attitudes and behavioural intentions at the 2016 Conference in Las Vegas, which was subsequently published in Computers in Human Behavior, and in the same year received an award from the Journal of Marketing Management for her outstanding contribution to the review process.